 Get your Insta-account ready, The Press Shop is made for that feed.
-One of the prettiest Bowral cafes, located on Bong Bong Street, this place is almost too cute with its duck-egg blue and white colour scheme and its adjoining Bespoke Letterpress shop.
+One of the prettiest Bowral cafes, located on Bong Bong Street, this place is almost too cute with its duck-egg blue and white colour scheme.

 Expect one of the best coffees in Bowral thanks to their strong Cultivar pours, try their house-made cold brew, or a beautiful Little Wildling tea.

 5/391-397 Bong Bong St, Bowral

 2. Salters at Dirty Janes

 Like something from a pretty Parisian boulevard, Salters at Dirty Janes has been a long-time in the making.

 The striking crimson awning welcomes hungry locals for breakfast from 8 am.
 Start the day with a simple strong coffee and eggs or granola.
 Or, pop into Salters for a cozy mid-week lunch.